-A. Excess Reduction provides peace of mind.
-In the event of an accident it reduces your financial liability to a small, manageable amount.
+A. Excess Reduction provides greater peace of mind.
+In the event of an accident it reduces your financial liability to a small, manageable amount, except in certain circumstances (described in section 6 below under the heading ‘Exempted Events – exclusions to coverage’).

 A. Yes.
 If you have declined Excess Reduction at the time of your reservation, and you change your mind, you are able to take out Excess Reduction at the time of rental.
 Please notify the rental agent when you pick up the vehicle.